AdobeDocs/document-cloud-learn.en/help/acrobat/advanced-tasks/reduce.md

 >[!TIP]
 >
->To optimize multiple PDF files, try using the [Action Wizard](../advanced-tasks/action.md) in Acrobat Pro on the desktop.
+>To optimize multiple PDF files, try using the [Action Wizard](../advanced-tasks/action.md) in Acrobat Pro, Premium, or Studio on the desktop.